 Chemotherapy is often used to treat metastatic breast cancer.
 It can help stop or slow cancer growth.

 Will I need chemotherapy?

-A molecular test is a test that can predict the likelihood of an individual cancer recurring (coming back) and provide information to help you decide whether or not you may benefit from chemotherapy or some other breast cancer treatments.
+Some aspects of your type of breast cancer can influence whether chemotherapy is recommended for you.
+Your surgeon or medical oncologist may talk to you about genomic tests.
+Genomic tests can help predict the likelihood of an individual cancer recurring (coming back) and can provide information to help you decide whether you may benefit from chemotherapy or some other breast cancer treatments.

-Your doctor may talk to you about molecular tests currently available, including:
+Your doctor may talk to you about genomic tests currently available, including:

 - Oncotype DX

 Chemotherapy is the use of anti-cancer drugs to destroy cancer cells.
 Chemotherapy is called a systemic treatment – it treats the whole body, reducing the chance of the cancer coming back in the breast or elsewhere in the body.

 Chemotherapy works by attacking fast-growing cells in your body, Cancer cells usually grow and divide faster than normal cells and are unable to repair themselves when damaged, making chemotherapy effective.
 There are several types of chemotherapy drugs used to treat early breast cancer.